 What is the difference between solvent-based and solventless extraction?

 During the purging process of solvent-based extracts, the extract is exposed to some level of heat; the precise temperature depends upon which solvent is used.
-Skipping this process allows solventless extract manufacturers to preserve terpenes during extraction, which degrade when exposed to heat.
+Skipping this process allows solventless extract manufacturers to preserve terpenes during extraction, as terpenes degrade when exposed to heat.
 The end result is a more flavorful and aromatic extract that may offer additional therapeutic benefits thanks to the entourage effect.

 Is solventless extraction better?

-Solventless extracts are considered a premium product because they typically offer higher terpene content than their solvent-based counterparts, delivering the natural taste and smell of the plant.
+Solventless extracts are considered a premium product because they typically offer higher terpene content than their solvent-based counterparts, delivering the natural taste and smell of the cannabis plant.
 This makes solventless extracts a top choice among cannabis consumers who like to try different cultivars and compare the overall experiences.
-You can also be sure solventless extracts contain no residual solvents, which reduce the quality of the extract.
-At the end of the day, it comes down to your personal preferences.
-There are plenty of solvent-based extract lovers out there, as well as fans of solventless extraction.
+You can also be sure that solventless extracts contain no residual solvents that reduce the quality of the extract.

 What about “solvent-free” products?